keiraqz/anomaly-detection/README.md

 # Anomaly Detection using Spark MLlib and Spark Streaming
-An Anomaly Detection example using Spark MLlib and Spark Streaming.
+An Anomaly Detection example using Spark MLlib for training and Spark Streaming for testing.

 ## The Model